luke-beep/bypass-amsi-powershell/README.md

 ### Usage
 ---

 Simply download the [script](./script/bypass-amsi.dll.ps1) and run it in powershell.
-It will automatically bypass AMSI and allow you to run any powershell script without being blocked by AMSI.
+It will automatically bypass AMSI (Antimalware Scan Interface) and allow you to run any powershell script without being blocked by AMSI (Antimalware Scan Interface).